 Getting to the Gili Islands: You can catch a fast ferry from Bali to the Gili Islands – it’ll take a few hours all up and can be booked from popular destinations in Bali such as Seminyak and Kuta.
 It’s not the cheapest option and apparently the seas can get rough, but it’s the most common way to get there.
 You can also take a public ferry to Lombok (from Padang Bai in Bali) then travel overland to Bangsal where you can take a local boat to your island of choice.
 Another option is to fly to Lombok then organise transport to Bangsal.

 Getting to Lombok: I recommend flying.
 It cost us around $30 each for the half hour flight – make sure to get a window seat as you’ll fly over some nice scenery.
-You can also catch a public ferry from Padang Bai.
+You can also catch a public ferry from Padang Bai or there are speed boat options.

 This group of three islands, full of Instagrammable viewpoints and varying shades of blue water, are becoming popular “side destinations” for people visiting Bali.